binacs/ProPush/README.md

 # ProPush
-Collect host CPU, memory, hard disk and network card traffic data in Prometheus data format and realize active statistical reporting.
+Collect host CPU, Memory, Hard disk and Network card traffic data in Prometheus data format and realize active statistical reporting.

 The core code is located in the collector directory.
 You can learn how to use ProPush with cmd/main.go.